kumahq/kuma-website/docs/docs/0.7.1/documentation/dps-and-data-model.md

 There is one special tag, the `kuma.io/service` tag, that must always be set.
 :::

-Tags are important because can be used later on by any [Policy](../../policies/introduction) that Kuma supports now and in the future.
+Tags are important because they can be used later on by any [Policy](../../policies/introduction) that Kuma supports now and in the future.
 For example, it will be possible to route requests from one region to another assuming there is a `region` tag associated to the data-planes.

 ## Dataplane Specification